-School staff will take all reasonable measures to prevent teen dating abuse, sexual violence, and stalking.
+School staff will take all reasonable measures to prevent teen dating abuse.

 Any employee that witness, hear of, or have reasonable grounds to believe that these behaviors are taking place, is obligated to report such behaviors to the principal or their designee.
 Additionally, any employee who observes an incident of teen dating violence on school property or at a school-related event on or off school property must immediately notify the principal or their designee.